fast-mcp-telegram

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states it loads profile and metadata for one user, bot, group, or channel, which is a specific verb and resource.
-It distinguishes from sibling tools like get_messages (messages) and send_message (send).
+The description states 'Load profile and metadata for one user, bot, group, or channel' – a specific verb and resource, with a clear scope of a single target.
+It naturally differentiates from siblings like get_messages (messages) and find_chats (search).

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.